flowhub/guv/README.md

 > Variable loads?
 Don't know how many servers you need?
 Woken up just to start more servers?
 > Let robots do the tedious work for you!

-The number of workers is calculated to attempt that all jobs are completed within a specified *deadline*, that you decide as your desired quality-of-service.
+The number of workers is calculated to attempt that all jobs are completed within a specified *deadline* (in seconds), that you decide as your desired quality-of-service for your users.
-The scaling is based on estimates of the job processing time (mean, variance).
+The scaling is based on estimates of the job processing time (mean, variance), which you can calculate from metrics.

 guv is written in Node.js, but can be used with workers in any programming language.